NNaik98/POS-Resturant/POSAPI/README.md

-# Star Studio Nails API
+# Point of Sales Restaurant API

 To develop locally: